Consumedgrub2/InvenAudio/README.md

 # Licensing

+You are granted permission to only use this mod for personal use in modpacks and Minecraft in general.
+Read more about other permissions in the license.

 - **IMPORTANT**: The mod and audio files for this project are licensed under **ALL RIGHTS RESERVED**, see [LICENSE](https://github.com/Consumedgrub2/InvenAudio/blob/main/LICENSE).